Displaying present location in the site.

 NEC Sustainability Advisory Committee

-Since fiscal 2022, the Sustainability Advisory Committee has been held at NEC Corporation for the CFO and the officers in charge of sustainability promotion.
+Since fiscal year 2022, the Sustainability Advisory Committee has been held at NEC Corporation for the CFO and the officers in charge of sustainability management promotion.
 It conducts regular discussions with external sustainability experts.
 At committee meetings, Ms. Asako Nagai from Business for Social Responsibility (BSR) shares the latest trends regarding responses to human rights-related risks, and each participant shares their awareness of various issues before discussing response measures.

 Engagement Related to AI and Human Rights